 Light Weight and High Strength

 The Deep drawn metal stamping process produces parts that are stronger than their original material.
-The process uses pressure to form each part within the die and stresses are applied in the material.
+The method uses pressure to form each component within the die and stresses are applied in the content.

 A process referred to as cold working will change the material’s grain structure, making it stronger with a more durable final product.

 Additionally, the denser grain structure provides a smaller wall thickness, manufacturing parts that are stronger, but lighter compared to other methods.